HJS Catalyzes Citywide Dharmashikshan in Ajmer: Inspiring Unity and Spiritual Learning

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Organizers plan recurring study circles, youth mentorship, and periodic dialogues among scholars and community leaders.
-They describe the model as replicable for other cities while maintaining academic rigor and cultural sensitivity.
+Organizers and attendees expressed interest in recurring study circles, youth mentorship, and periodic dialogues among scholars and community leaders.
+The article presents this iterative model as a practical pathway for nurturing unity in spiritual diversity.